Pilot of Presidium- Chapter 4

 There are myths and pieces of truth, and I'll go with whatever is current.
 Because whatever it was or why, it was.

-She was wearing a black cloak, not a torn old dirty one, but something you could wear to the Opera.
+She was wearing a black cloak, although it wasn't something you could wear to the Opera it wasn't that ratty.

 On her forehead was the amulet, a bird of glowing red.

-I didn't look at it, I knew better, I focused on her face.
+I didn't look at it, I knew better.
+I'd heard the legends, maybe they weren't true, but I wouldn't risk.
+Instead, I focused on her face.
 Her wide grey eyes, her aquiline nose, her mouth in confident bemusement.

 No one strides like that on Smudge, people will kill you for a day old biscuit.
 People don't expose their faces, but not Firebird.
 She strolled down that boulevard towards the Pier as if she were in a park on an extra secure mudball, strolling to tea, not cutting through the filth of a place that doesn't even have a decent name.